-You should have better insurance on your motorcycle than have great insurance on your cars.
+You should have greater insurance on your motorcycle than on your cars.

 The reason is simple: if you are involved in a motorcycle accident you are more likely to be seriously injured on your bike than in your car.
 Fixing a car or motorcycle is cheap compared to fixing your body or head.